re-trade/rt-node-service/README.md

-# Vietnam Sea Monorepo Main Backend
+# Vietnam Sea Monorepo Mobile Backend

 ## Overview
 This is the mobile backend service for the **Vietnam Sea (VNS)** monorepo project.
 It provides essential APIs and functionality to support the ecosystem of VNS, including services for user management, booking, payments, and more.